Making Exercise Healthy Medicine

 A2.
 Or you can say one repetition is enough.
 Then use that one all the time.

 A3.
 Or until you actually use it - Note the person slouching with a forward head and rounded upper back (photo below) to measure posture.

-Photo - The teacher has terrible posture while assessing the student for posture
+Photo - The teacher has terrible neck and upper body position while assessing the student for posture.

 Q. How many sets and reps of back exercises does it take before my disc pain stops that I got from bending over wrong to pick up things.

 A. None if you stop bending wrong to remove the cause.

 A2.
 A whole lot more than if you stopped bending wrong.